 - Significant penalties, batch recalls and/or facility closures could apply

 - Some GMP failures could also result in legal actions, lawsuits and/or prosecution

 So before or just after you start your online GMP courses, industry-specific GMP training bundles or onsite GMP training (worldwide), let’s discuss WHO actually conducts the PIC/S and GMP audits for your sector.

-GMP Basics: If an item (a medicine, supplement or device) is stated as having a therapeutic benefit, it will first need to have gained approval as a therapeutic good for marketing and distribution in your country — or for exportation overseas.
-This approval needs to come from a particular government agency, such as the worldwide and regional Regulatory agencies, listed below.
+GMP Basics (a brief overview of what GMP means): If an item (a medicine, supplement or device) is stated as having a therapeutic benefit, it will first need to have gained approval as a therapeutic good for marketing and distribution in your country — and/or for exportation overseas.
+These pharmaceutical product approvals need to come from particular government agencies, global or regional Regulatory agencies (listed below).

 Application processes can be lengthy.
 That’s because these regulatory agencies have a responsibility to ensure public health and safety, including preventing dangerous, harmful or ineffective products to be made available to the public.

 Once a product or medicine is approved as a therapeutic good, then:

 - The medicine, supplement or device falls under particular safety-based manufacturing and distribution legislation